jayjanssen/Percona-Pacemaker-Resource-Agents/doc/PRM-setup-guide.rst

                          monitor call and sets it to 1 is sane and 0 if not sane.
 Sane is defined as lagging by less than max_slave_lag and slave threads are running.  *default: readable*

+reader_failcount         The number of times a monitor operation can find the slave to be unsuitable for reader VIP
+                         before failing.
+Useful if there are short intermittent issues like clock adjustments in VMs.

 =======================  ========================================================================================================

 So here's a typical primitive declaration::